ChenXiang96/SlicerColoc-Z-Stats/README.md

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Channels%20panel.gif" width="600px">

 * **Rename Channel**: A button to the right of each channel label to rename each channel.
 Each channel name displayed on the GUI corresponds to the channel name on the Venn diagram and the spreadsheet generated by clicking the 'Compute Colocalization' button.
-Note that in order to save the scene without duplicate volume nodes and to avoid errors (includes calculation errors) after loading the scene, please give each channel an individual name.
+Note that to save the scene without duplicate volume nodes and to avoid errors (including calculation errors) after loading the scene, please give each channel an individual name.

 <img src="https://github.com/ChenXiang96/SlicerColoc-Z-Stats/blob/main/Images/Rename%20Channel.gif" width="600px">